hud-capstone/Data-and-Urban-Development/README.md

 ## Hypotheses

 ### Exploration

+#### Mortgage Amount and HUD Program
-$H_0$: The total final mortgage amount for a market is independent of loan type
+$H_0$ : The total final mortgage amount for a market is independent of HUD program (Basic FHA, Risk Share or Other)

-$H_a$: The total final mortgage amount for a market is dependent of loan type
+$H_a$ : The total final mortgage amount for a market is dependent on HUD program

+#### Mortgage Amount and Statue
+$H_0$ : The mean final mortgage is the same across the current statuses

+$H_a$ : The mean final mortgage is different depending on the current statuses

+#### Mortgage Amount and Facility Type
+$H_0$ : The mean final mortgage amount is the same across all facility types

+$H_a$ : The mean final mortgage is different depending on the facility type

 ### Time Series Regression
-$H_0$: Mortgage lending and market development are independent of each other
+$H_0$ : Mortgage lending and market development are independent of each other

-$H_a$: Mortgage lending and market development are dependent of each other
+$H_a$ : Mortgage lending and market development are dependent of each other

 ### Classification
-$H_0$: The mean final mortgage amount among all market are indistinguishable
+$H_0$ : The mean final mortgage amount among all market are indistinguishable

-$H_a$: The mean final mortgage amount among all market are distinguishable
+$H_a$ : The mean final mortgage amount among all market are distinguishable

 ## Deliverables